Iasa-Global/btabok/pages/engagement_model/strategy.md

   - digital_business
 ---

+> "A detailed plan for achieving success in situations such as war, politics, business, industry or sport, or the skill of planning for such situations"
+**definition of Strategy, Cambridge Dictionary**

 # What is strategy

-*"a detailed plan for achieving success in situations such as war, politics, business, industry or sport, or the skill of planning for such situations"* - **definition of Strategy, Cambridge Dictionary**

 A strategy provides a guide for navigating towards a successful outcome.
 Strategies can be created for different scopes, domains or contexts